 ERP dashboards help managers and stakeholders track inventory figures and identify trends, so that optimized stock levels will meet demand.
 Reduce Carrying Costs

-When products sit unsold for long periods of time, it’s often due to overproduction, a drop in demand or miscalculated demand.
-Whatever the reason, excessive inventory leads to increased carrying costs.
-Consisting of expenses, such as storage fees, insurance and depreciation, these burdensome costs not only reduce profitability but tie up capital that could otherwise be used more effectively elsewhere.
+When products sit unsold for long periods of time, it’s often due to overproduction, a drop in demand, or miscalculated demand.
+But whatever the reason, excessive inventory leads to increased carrying costs.
+These burdensome expenses not only reduce profitability but tie up capital that could otherwise be used more effectively elsewhere.
 However, because production cycles are not instantaneous, accurately determining optimal stock levels can be challenging.
 Any lag in recognizing a drop in demand can increase the losses when products stop selling.

 Fortunately, manufacturers can use ERP systems to minimize these losses.
 For instance, an ERP system’s data analytics capabilities allow companies to closely track real-time changes in sales trends, storage costs and inventory turnover rates.
 Companies can then make pertinent adjustments, and all relevant managers and staff can instantly be alerted to the changes.
 With this granular degree of regular monitoring and the ability to make real-time adjustments, manufacturers can keep their production schedules closely in line with the most up-to-date and accurate estimates available, minimizing carrying costs without impinging on their ability to meet customer demand.